Intraventricular Flow Mapping

-Echocardiographic imaging tools are developed to construct intracardiac velocity vector fields from conventional color Doppler.
-The original algorithm [IEEE Trans Med Imaging, 2010] has been implemented in Fujifilm Healthcare and Esaote scanners.
-We recently introduced a new algorithm based on a constrained regularization approach with automatic model selection [Phys Med Biol, 2021].
+We have developed echocardiographic imaging algorithms – iVFM (intraventricular vector flow mapping) – to build intracardiac velocity vector fields from color Doppler.
+The original iVFM algorithm [IEEE Trans Med Imaging, 2010] is integrated in some Fujifilm Healthcare and Esaote ultrasound machines.
+We have then improved our algorithm based on a constrained regularization approach, with automated parameter selection [Phys Med Biol, 2021].
+The latest version of iVFM is guided by neural networks at each step: endocardium segmentation, dealiasing, vector reconstruction [IEEE Trans Ultrason Ferroelectr Freq Control, 2024].

 Click to enlarge